noshbar/Daisy-747-for-lefties/README.md

-# Left-handed Daisy 717/747 grips
+# Left-handed Daisy 717/747 air pistol grips

 ![Current result](blog/result.jpg)

 ## TL;DR;
-Download `left-grip.stl` and 3D print it.
+Download `left-grip.stl` and `right-grip.stl` and 3D print them.
 Check out the Blender files in `sources` if you want to edit anything.
 **NOTE**: this is a **WIP**, not perfect yet.

-  * Having made the grip bulgier, the screw countersink isn't deep enough, so the screw no longer reaches the screwhole, meaning you can't actually attach it right now.
+  * Having made the grip bulgier on the left side, the screw countersink isn't deep enough, so the screw no longer reaches the screwhole, meaning you can't actually attach it right now.
-  * The bottom is a bit saggy, need to tighten it up a bit
+  * The bottom of the left grip is a bit saggy, need to tighten it up a bit
-  * The thin extrusion at the top to "lock" into the slot on the gun is way too small, needs a 2x scale, probably.
+  * The thin extrusion at the top to "lock" into the slot on the gun is way too small on the left side (needs a 2x scale, probably), and too large on the right side.

 ## Blog